-In accordance with article 108 of the articles of association or the code on corporate governance practices under the Listing Rules, Mr. Chan Chung Yee, Hubert, Mr. Chan Chung Yin, Roy, Mr. Chiu Ngar Wing and Dr. Chu Chor Lup will retire by rotation and being eligible for re-election at the forthcoming annual general meeting.
+In accordance with article 108 of the articles of association and the code on corporate governance practices under the Listing Rules, Mr. Ip Man Hon, Mr. Chiu Ngar Wing and Dr. Chu Chor Lup will retire by rotation and being eligible for re-election at the forthcoming annual general meeting.
 All of them have offered themselves for re-election.
 The nomination committee has recommended to the board of directors that they are all eligible for re-election.